Welcome!

 We are so delighted to have you for our Mindful Parenting course.
 Below you will find the list of talk topics.
 Every Friday a new video will be posted under the bio of the teacher presenting that week.

-We also have two live online gatherings—panels with our team of teachers.
-The first is on October 1st from 8:00-9:00pm EST and the second, bookending our time together, is on November 9th from 2:00-3:00pm EST. These will be recorded for anyone unable to attend live.
-The Zoom link can be found here.
+We also had two live online gatherings—panels with our team of teachers.
+The first was on October 1st and the second on November 9th.
+The recordings can be found below.

 WEEK 1 - September 25